This holds a few summary notes and snapshots.

 - Object detection with the

-video frames from a YouTube video.
+from a YouTube video.

-The colab notebook.
+The jupyter notebook.
 Summary snapshots and statistics.

 Highlights of computer vision algorithms (without machine learning):